oopsmails/general-info/virtualbox/ubuntu20.md

     - During boot, press and hold Shift (for BIOS) or ESC (for UEFI).
 In my case, it is Shift.
     - Start with Recovery mode, then root terminal, run *passwd* to change root password

+- multiple workspaces

+If you are using the default Ubuntu Gnome desktop, simply click on the "Activities" button in the top left, and then mouse over to the right edge of your screen.
+You will see all active workspaces plus one empty one.
+To create new workspaces simply drag a window to an empty one, or to the space between two existing workspaces, and a new workspace will be created.
+There will always been one empty workspace more than the ones you are actively using.
+Or, using Ctrl + Alt + UP/DOWN to navigate around.

 ## Problem and Fix